HomeArticlesHow ToCalculate Probability

 P(heads twice) = 1/2 × 1/2 = 1/4 = 25%

-This multiplication rule extends to any number of independent events — three coin flips of heads in a row would be 1/2 × 1/2 × 1/2 = 1/8, or 12.5%.
-The key requirement is true independence: each event's outcome must have zero influence on the others.
+This multiplication rule extends to any number of independent events.
+Three coin flips of heads in a row work out to 1/2 × 1/2 × 1/2 = 1/8, or 12.5%.
+The requirement is true independence: each event's outcome must have zero influence on the others.

 Step 4: Calculate Probability of Either Event Occurring (OR)

 When you want the probability that at least one of two events happens, use the addition rule.
-If the events can overlap, you must subtract the overlap once to avoid double-counting it.
+If the events can overlap, subtract that overlap once so it doesn't get double-counted.

 P(A or B) = P(A) + P(B) − P(A and B)